-15Figure O-C1 displays estimates for the imapact of the rainfall and frost instruments on housing completions in each month separately, analogous to column (5) of Table 2.
+&lt;sup>17Figure O-B2 displays estimates for the imapact of the rainfall and frost instruments on housing completions in each month separately, analogous to column (5) of Table 2.
 It shows that there is virtually no effect between January and September, but both instruments marginally increase the number of completions in October.
 This is consistent with developers shifting attention away from projects affected adversely by a weather in July to September, to projects that are almost finished and may safely be completed before the end of the construction season despite the poor weather conditions.
-Almost-finished projects likely already have a closed building hull and may require mostly inside work.
+Almost-finished projects likely already have a closed building hull and require mostly inside work.

-five (building construction) (Panel B).
+capacity, temporary reductions of construction volumes may lead to a quasi-permanent reduction of housing supply.
+This characterizes very well the situation in Germany since the start of the latest boom in 2010.
+Waiting times for construction firms (time between signing a contract and the start of its execution) more than doubled, from 6.5 weeks in 2009 to 13.4 weeks in 2019, and never decreased markedly after 2010 (Panel A of Figure 1).
+The ratio of skilled job searchers to open positions decreased by a factor of three (installations sub-sector) to five (building construction) (Panel B).
 In particular, skilled workers in the installations sub-sector were extremely scarce, with only about three skilled job searchers per ten open positions in 2018 (Panel C).
 This picture is consistent with reports about severe construction capacity constraints during the most recent boom (Gornig et al., 2019).

 To investigate the average length of the weather-induced delays, Panel D of Figure 1 displays the impact of one building not being completed due to poor weather conditions in the preceding November/December, on the number of buildings completed between January and the given month.
 The estimates are based on IV regressions of the number of residential building completions between January and month m of the year following the rainfall shock, on the number of November and December completions in the year of the shock, conditional on year and municipality fixed effects.
-According to the graph, fewer building completions in the subsequent year, but not by much.
+According to the graph, fewer building completions due to unusually poor weather conditions increase the number of building completions in the subsequent year, but not by much.
 The catching-up is never above 40%, and it falls close to zero when considering the whole year.
 This strongly suggests that further projects get delayed as the initially-delayed projects get completed, consistent with the construction industry working at the capacity limit.
 Overall, Figure 1 suggests that the effects of the weather-induced supply shocks lasted longer than one year, consistent with earlier evidence for the U.S. (Fergus, 1999).